ABOUT

 Darragh Sheehan

-She currently practices in Brooklyn & East Harlem.
+She currently practices in Brooklyn.

 Carlos padrón

-is a licensed psychoanalyst from the Institute for Psychoanalytic Training and Research in NYC.
-He has an MA In Philosophy from the New School & an MPhil in Latin American Literature from NYU.
-He has written & presented on the relations between philosophy and psychoanalysis, community psychoanalysis, & clinical issues related to difference.
-He has work published in Division Review; Psychoanalytic Psychology; Journal of Infant, Child, & Adolescent PsychotherapyRoom: A Sketchbook for Psychoanalytic Action; Stillpoint Magazine; Trópicos (Journal of the Psychoanalytic Society of Caracas); Psychoanalysis in the Barrios: Race, Class, & the Unconscious (Routledge), Psychoanalytic Dialogues; & an upcoming edited volume called Children in the Line of Fire (Routledge).
+Carlos has written & presented on the relations between philosophy & psychoanalysis, community psychoanalysis, & clinical issues related to difference.
+He has work published in Out Art (Magazine of the Argentinian Psychoanalytic Association); Division Review; Psychoanalytic Psychology; Journal of Infant, Child, & Adolescent PsychotherapyRoom: A Sketchbook for Psychoanalytic Action; Stillpoint Magazine; Trópicos (Journal of the Psychoanalytic Society of Caracas); Psychoanalysis in the Barrios: Race, Class, & the Unconscious (Routledge), Psychoanalytic Dialogues; & Child & Adolesent Psychoanalysis in Times of Crisis: War, Pandemic, & Climate Change(Routledge); among other places.